pNMRsim: a general simulation program for large problems in solid-state NMR

 pNMRproc uses the pNMRsim framework, but is restricted to data processing.
 It is useful for command-line / batch processing, particularly if non-standard processing is needed.

 A selection of pre-compiled binaries.
 The archives contain three binaries (pNMRsim, pNMRproc and magres2pNMRsim) plus the extras and test directories of the source distribtion.
-Binaries are compiled with the ATLAS library and MINUIT (see below), but not MPI (required for parallel computation)
+Linux binaries are compiled with the ATLAS library and MINUIT (see below), but not MPI (required for parallel computation).
+The Windows binaries are currently experimental.

 - pNMRsim documentation